cds-snc/gcds-docs/src/en/components/fieldset/use-case.md

 ## Problems fieldsets solve

 Logically grouping form elements or components helps support understanding and usability.
-Use a fieldset to group together related form components when:
+Use a fieldset to group form components when they relate to the same topic.

-- They correspond to the same question, like with radios or checkboxes.
-- They relate to the same topic.

 <hr/>